 Louisa Crispin

 Here is a small selection.
 If you want to see them all, have a look at my facebook, twitter or instagram photos - try searching for "#DailyBee"

-The current selection bees available to purchase can be found here.
+The current selection of bees available to purchase can be found here.

+Louisa Crispin